harshita-gupta/cs262-wire-protocol-message-app/readme.md

 MAKE SURE TO GIT CLONE THE ENTIRE REPOSITORY OR DOWNLOAD ALL THE FILES.
 YOU NEED ALL THE FILES TO RUN THE PROGRAM.

+Our wire protocol specification is in MessageAppWireProtocol.java.
+For detailed specification and edge case information, please look there.

 SECTION 1.
 RUNNING SERVER AND CLIENT
 1) To run, open a terminal and run python server.py.
 2) Open a second terminal and run python client.py.